 - Make your own

-- Pick some up at a local grocery store while in town, and cook it up at home (my brother-in-law even makes his very own goetta from scratch, but it takes time – I am not that patient!)
+- Pick some up at a local grocery store while in town, and cook it up at home (many people make their own goetta from scratch, but it takes time!)

 Where’s your favorite place to get this local treat?
 Comment below and let me know!